emc-mongoose/mongoose/doc/features.md

 ## 1.2.
 Horizontal

-The [distributed mode](design/distributed_mode.md) in Mongoose was designed to make each Mongoose node working independently as much as possible.
-Any *distributed load step* execution may be initiated from any node from the given set.
-Then the chosen node becomes a *master node* (temporarily).
-The nodes involved in the given distributed load step execution become *slave nodes*.
-All necessary input is prepared (*sliced*) and distributed among the nodes before the actual load step start to get rid of the redundant interaction via the network during the load step execution.
-The slave nodes are being polled periodically to synchronize the load step state.
-After the load step is done, the summary data may be (optionally) aggregated and persisted on the master node.
+The [distributed mode](design/distributed_mode.md) in Mongoose was designed as P2P network.
+Each peer/node performs independently as much as possible.
+This eliminates the excess network interaction between the nodes which may be a bottleneck.

 # 2. Customization